 6. Pollution claims other than for shareholder derivative actions.

-7. Deliberately criminal or fraudulent act or omission or willful violation of statute or regulation where established at final adjudication.
+7. the Deliberate criminal or fraudulent act or omission or willful violation of statute or regulation where established at final adjudication.

-8. Illegal personal profits, remuneration or advantage where established in fact.
+8. Illegal personal profits, remuneration, or advantage were established in fact.